odealtry/trading-bot/README.md

 # trading-bot
-A proof of concept trading bot that will access market data from APIs, select stocks to trade intra-day, and buy and sell based on historic average highs and volatility
+A rudimentary trading bot that will access market data from the AlphaVantage API, select stocks to trade intra-day, and buy and sell based on historic average highs and volatility